ibm-cloud-docs/cis/waf-testing.md

 ## Before you begin
 {: #before-you-begin-waf}

-Before testing WAF capabilities, ensure you’ve set up a CIS instance in your IBM Cloud account and added your domain to CIS.
+Before testing WAF capabilities, ensure that you’ve set up a CIS instance in your IBM Cloud account and added your domain to CIS.

 ## Configuring WAF
 {: #waf-process}